open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Contrib.Instrumentation.Wcf/README.md

 [examples/wcf/server-netframework](../../examples/wcf/server-netframework/)
 folder.

+### Option 2: Add the `IDispatchMessageInspector` instrumentation via a service behavior

 To add the `IDispatchMessageInspector` instrumentation for all endpoints of a service, use the service behavior extension on the services you want to
 instrument: